 Rockwall ISD provides specially designed instruction for students with disabilities in a variety of settings or combinations of settings.
-These students are extremely diverse, and within disability categories, this diversity continues.
+Our students are diverse, and within disability categories, this diversity continues.
 Placements are based largely upon curriculum offerings and where these offerings can best be provided.

 IDEA and state laws are considered when decisions are made by an ARD Committee about services to individual students, including:

 - Decisions are always based upon an evaluation of the student's current level of functioning and the unique needs of the child.

 - Whenever possible, the student is served on his/her home campus.